arrow-kt/arrow-website/content/learn/nullable-and-option.md

 Exception in thread "main" java.lang.AssertionError: Expected null but actual was -1
 ```

-This is known as the _nested nullability_ problem, and it is a problem that can be solved by using `Option` instead of nullable types.
+This is known as the _nested nullability_ problem, and it is an issue that can be solved by using `Option` instead of nullable types.
 So let's analyse what is going wrong here, and how we can fix it.
 When we look at the implementation of our `firstOrElse` function,
 we see that we're using `firstOrNull` to get the first element of the list, and if that is `null` we return the default value.